Patient information

-In the following, we will inform you about how our medical treatments PRP hair treatment, medical needling, wrinkle treatment with botulinum toxin and hair transplantation work, what the risks and potential side effects are and for what purposes these treatments are carried out.
-You will also be informed about how you should behave to ensure that your treatment is as successful as possible.
+In the following, we will inform you how our medical treatments, PRP hair treatment, medical needling, wrinkle treatment, and hair transplantation work, what the risks and potential side effects are and for what purposes these treatments are carried out.
+You will also be informed how you should behave to ensure your treatment is as successful as possible.

 2. PRP treatment